 - Connect Tree Farm Trail to Peninsula. - Following up to Everett Road removal, create a pedestrian connection from the neighborhood adjacent to the Riding Run/Perkins Trail system.
-Add a trail bridge for pedestrians and horses near Wheatley Road to allow loop trail experiences that combine Perkins and Riding Run trails. - Establish a trail connection from Everett Covered Bridget to Hale Farm & Village.
+Add a trail bridge for pedestrians and horses near Wheatley Road to allow loop trail experiences that combine Perkins and Riding Run trails.

-- On the Environmental Education Center property, pursue restoration and resourcemanagement efforts to create best examples of native habitats and resources (e.g., wetlands, pollinator gardens, maintained meadows) and make them accessible for teaching purposes. - Remove and reroute the least-sustainable section of the Perkins Trail (one mile of trail along the streambed), as identified in the trail plan (page 53.)
+- On the Environmental Education Center property, pursue restoration and resourcemanagement efforts to create best examples of native habitats and resources (e.g., wetlands, pollinator gardens, maintained meadows) and make them accessible for teaching purposes. - Remove and reroute the least-sustainable section of the Perkins Trail (1 mile of trail along the streambed), as identified in the trail plan (page 53.)